TheArcMagician/music-analysis/the-journey/hps.md

 So, I created [hpsfreq.py](https://github.com/shri-k/music-analysis/blob/master/src/hpsfreq.py) which takes the time series from the file that [wirefile.py](https://github.com/shri-k/music-analysis/blob/master/src/wirefile.py) writes to, and calls the HPS function in [hps.py](https://github.com/shri-k/music-analysis/blob/master/src/hps.py) to find the frequency with the highest harmonic product.
 It also plots a real time view of the spectrogram.

-Using this program, I collected the following data using a keyboard on Garageband:
+Using this program, I collected the following data using a keyboard on GarageBand:

 | Piano Key     | Correct Frequency (Hz)| HPS Output (Hz)|